vg1u23/plantfamily/README.md

-# plantfamily assignment with taxize
+# plantfamily assignment with the Rpackage taxize - Taxonomic_assignment.R file
+# Seed origin was plotted with Tmap - Mapplotting.R file